All you need to know about GDPR

 GDPR, or General Data Protection Regulation, comes into effect on 25 May 2018.
 Now only little more than a month away, the huge changes this will make to the marketing industry cannot be overstated.
-Here’s the latest round up of everything you need to know about its impending implementation and the debates you should be following.
+Here’s the latest round up of everything you need to know about GDPR.

 A reminder about what GDPR entails

-If you work in any way with customer data, you will not have failed to notice the frenzy taking place around GDPR and what it entails for multiple industries across the globe.
+If you work in any way with customer data, you will not have failed to notice the frenzy taking place around GDPR.
+It is a huge game changer for industries across the globe.
 Back in September, we explained that ‘GDPR is a piece of EU regulation designed to harmonise data privacy laws across Europe, to protect and empower all EU citizens’ data privacy and to reshape the way organisations across the region approach data privacy.’

 One of the key features of the regulation is that even though it is an EU directive, GDPR ‘applies to all companies processing the personal data of data subjects residing in the Union, regardless of the company’s location.’
 This means even those companies based in the USA (or Britain after Brexit), who do not answer directly to EU law, will need to comply if their clients reside in the EU.

-Presenting a huge challenge to organisations across the industry, time is now running out for companies large and small to ensure that they will be compliant with the new regulation.
-As a result of this, commentary surrounding GDPR has now reached fever pitch and so here is the roundup of some the key discussions taking place.
+GDPR is presenting a huge challenge to organisations across the industry.
+Time is now running out for companies to ensure that they will be compliant with the new regulation.
+As a result of this, commentary surrounding GDPR has now reached fever pitch!
+Here is the roundup of some the key discussions taking place.

 Know where to find the information you need

 The Information Commissioner’s Office, the UK’s ‘independent authority set up to uphold information rights in the public interest,’ has provided a helpful guide to explain ‘the provisions of the GDPR to help organisations comply with its requirements.’
-The guide is designed as a living document, so it is constantly being updated and expanded in a bid to provide the most up-to-date information available on key areas of the regulation.
+The guide is designed as a living document.
+It will frequently be updated and expanded in a bid to provide the most up-to-date information available.

-Econsultancy has also provided an extensive list of sources for finding information on GDPR, including a report it has commissioned to specifically deal with the key information affecting marketers.
-By outlining the major implications for marketers, which include the need for transparent communications and understanding the new rights of individuals, the report provides ‘a clear action plan for how marketing teams can become GDPR compliant.’
+Econsultancy has also provided an extensive list of sources for finding information on GDPR.
+This includes a report it has commissioned to specifically deal with the key information affecting marketers.
+It outlines the implications for marketers, which include the need for transparent communications and understanding the new rights of individuals.
+The report provides ‘a clear action plan for how marketing teams can become GDPR compliant.’

 Make space for a new team member